-Tompkins Cortland Community College offers a variety of Student Success Workshops and Special Population Orientations during New Student Orientation.
-These workshops are a great way to get connected on campus and to meet fellow students, all while learning more about Tompkins Cortland.
-These sessions are offered on Sunday, August 21, Monday, August 22 and Tuesday, August 23 (see times below).
-Please read the schedule and descriptions below, then choose the sessions you feel would benefit you the most.
+Tompkins Cortland Community College offers a variety of Student Success Workshops and Special Population Orientations during New Student Orientation and Welcome Week.
+These workshops are a great way to get connected to campus and meet fellow students, all while learning more about Tompkins Cortland.
+Please read the descriptions below, then choose the sessions you feel would benefit you the most.